UrbanErrorist/Actimi-Club/README.md

 * Ability to register and login users.
 * After logging in, the manager can add, edit and delete the club members.
+* There is aditional feature of profile pic added to the project.
+Each member will have a profile picture.
 * User can search club members by name.
 * Axios was used to create HTTP calls.